AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 **Figure 4**: Flow area decreases as flocs collide and accumulate at a constriction.

 The Fall 2016 Milli-Sedimentation and Spring 2016 StaRS Filter Theory subteams provided evidence to support the CAG theory.
-The Milli-Sedimentation subteam found that when turbid water passed through nonaligned honeycomb structures, flocs deposited where flow was restricted between honeycombs [(Whiting et. al. 2016)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
+The Milli-Sedimentation subteam found that when turbid water passed through nonaligned honeycomb structures, flocs deposited where flow was constricted between honeycombs [(Whiting et. al. 2016)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
 This demonstrated that flocs deposited preferentially at constrictions.
 The StaRS Filter Theory subteam conducted experiments on a clogged filter running at different flow rates to find the head loss through the filter.
-The subteam found that the head loss had a quadratic relationship with the flow rate.
+The subteam found that the head loss had a quadratic relationship with the flow rate **Tommy: how does this suggest the presence of constrictions?**.
 This suggested that minor losses were present in the clogged filter, and thus confirmed the presence of constrictions in the sand filter [(Chu et. al. 2016)](https://confluence.cornell.edu/display/AGUACLARA/StaRS+Filter+Theory?preview=/206635878/340897167/StaRSFilterTheoryReportFall2016.pdf).

 <div class="alert alert-block alert-danger">
 Why does a quadratic relationship with the flow rate indicate that minor losses were present?